Quick Answer

 | Dentures | Yes | Full and partial |

-Since the CARES Act (2020), OTC medications no longer require a prescription to be FSA-eligible.
-This remains true in 2026.
+Yes.
+Since the CARES Act of 2020, OTC medications no longer require a prescription to be FSA-eligible.
+This remains true for the 2026 plan year.
+Eligible OTC items include:

 - Pain relievers: ibuprofen, acetaminophen, aspirin, naproxen